Gavin Cowan (footballer): Coaching career

+On 29 January 2026, Cowan resigned as Brackley manager and was appointed head coach of his former club Shrewsbury Town, then 21st in League Two.
+Having won his first five matches in charge, he was named EFL League Two Manager of the Month for February.

 Outside football

-Cowan is both founder, and head coach of his own Football Academy, coaching Children on Football, life skills and general guidance on a healthy life style.
+Cowan is both founder, and head coach of his own Football Academy, The Crossbar Group, coaching Children on Football, life skills and general guidance on a healthy life style.

-Cowan is married to wife Holly and they have 4 children together.

 In December 2021 Cowan, along with his ex Shrewsbury Town teammates Dave Edwards and Sam Aiston, launched the podcast, In The Stiffs.